cruxprotocol/handbook/README.md

 - Scanning a QR Code - this is possible only if the Wallet device has a camera *and* if the wallet and application are on 2 different devices.
 This prevents a fluid experience for Users since their options are always limited.
 - More sophisticated interactions which require smart contract function calls require a special Wallet as a browser extension to bridge the gap.
 Or a specific App.
 This introduces more complications in the User flow.
 This forces Users to store cryptocurrencies in several different wallets on different platforms depending on the application. eg MetaMask, TronLink.

+Today's Blockchain applications are forced to impose requirements on Wallet platforms due to this communication gap.
+Managing wallets securely itself is a big mental shift from the modern world, now our Users are forced to maintain multiple Wallets.
+We envision a world where any Application can work with any Wallet.

 ## 3 Solution